jaredponn/Fly-Plane-Fly/README.md

 #### Installing Stack
 This project uses Stack.
 If you have Stack installed already skip to the next section.

-Note: This has only been tested on Un\*x operating systems.

 Run:
 ```
 curl -sSL https://get.haskellstack.org/ | sh